lemocla/Codzilla/documentation/features.md

     - ### **Sign up page**

-         This page features a form asking the user for its first name, last name and email address.
+         This page features a form asking the user for their first name, last name and email address.

          Upon signing up, a ‘complete your profile page’ will display where the user is able to add a profile image (via url), his location and set his notification preferences.